cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 printflush message1
 ```

 By accessing the `@counter`, a loop was created in a way which Mindcode doesn't understand.
-Due to this, the expressions manipulating `i` were removed and replaced by constant values that would be correct had the loop not been there.
+Due to this, the expressions manipulating `i` were removed and replaced by constant values, as would be proper had the loop not been there.

 ---